TKuehnast/McMurGut/README.md

 Retreiving murine genomes from our samples
 ==========================================

+16S rRNA gene amplicon sequencing of mouse feces.
 Taking taxonomy.tsv from all our 16S sequencing results (4 murine experiments).
 Collapse to genera only.
 Remove non_taxonomic entries.

 Looking into MGBC, CMMG, UHGG and NCBI (in this order); and finding (if available) 3 reference genomes (according to good sequence quality if available) of each species present in this genus, into a list of 754 genomes.
 Genomes were compressed to .fna.gz format.
 CMMG genomes were transformed from .gff.gz into .fna.gz via GFFintoFASTAv06.ipynb script.